 After a lovely morning pottering around the lake and drying out our socks from the rain the day before, the afternoon’s trek was from the lake to Simba Tarn.
 It was one of the most scenic parts of the walk as we followed a waterfall out of the valley and then continued through another huge valley with hundreds of giant lobelias everywhere we looked and the beautiful snow-topped three summits and other jagged peaks completing the view.

 The following summit day was also spectacular.
-We enjoyed a beautiful sunrise and a fantastic sweeping view of the valley we had walked through the previous afternoon.
+From the top we enjoyed a beautiful sunrise and a fantastic sweeping view of the valley we had walked through the previous afternoon.
 The three summits and other peaks remained in view as we descended and then climbed up the ridge for a view of the summits from the other side.
 After a well earned breakfast at Shiptons camp (admiring the view that is the first picture), we continued descending through another valley that too had thousands of giant lobelias, many with beautiful purple flowers, with the summits and other peaks now behind us.

 Weather wise it was really a trek of two halves – while the final three days were clear and sunny all day, for the first three days we enjoyed clear and sunny mornings before clouds and rain rolled in during the afternoon.
 The trek suited the weather perfectly as the first few days were short and we were up with the sun.
 In the dreary afternoons we’d play cards in our tent and drink a lot of tea.
 The final three days were longer, especially the summit day where we were up at four am, and we felt very grateful to have brilliantly clear skies framing the peaks for the longer days.
 Mount Kenya’s weather is notoriously unpredictable and we really felt like the weather gods were looking out for us.